tommeier/git-release/README.md

  - [*] Make test helpers for setting argument mapping (for easily changing in other wrappers)
  - [*] Review argument naming and choose better letters
  - [*] Remove unnessary $(output)= statements in tests
- - [*] Update releaseable to remove the division of release and version prefix, make just one prefix (simpler)
+ - [*] Update git-release to remove the division of release and version prefix, make just one prefix (simpler)
- - [*] Write success cases for releaseable-deployed script
+ - [*] Write success cases for git-release-deployed script
  - [*] Split up functions and specs into more logical divisions (changelog, git) rather than one large support file
  - [*] Remove *.sh filenames and rely on shebangs on each executable file.
 Support files keep for editors to use.
  - [*] Split into seperate github repo with migrated history